valtech/aem-easy-content-upgrade/Readme.md

 * filterByProperty: matches all nodes that have the given attribute value.
 Filter does not match if attribute is not present.
 By using a value of "null" you can search if an attribute is not present.
 * filterByProperties: use this to filter by a list of property values (e.g. sling:resourceType).
 All properties in the map are required to to match.
 Filter does not match if attribute does not exist.
 * filterByMultiValuePropContains: checks if all condition values are contained in the defined attribute.
 Filter does not match if attribute does not exist.
 * filterByPropertyRegex: filters by a single property using a regular expression for the value.
 This is intended for single value properties.
+Hint: use "(?s)" at the beginning of the regex to search multiline content.
 * filterByAnyPropertyRegex: filters by any property that matches a given regular expression for the value.
 This reads all properties as single-valued String properties.
+Hint: use "(?s)" at the beginning of the regex to search multiline content.

 ```java
 filterByHasProperty(String name)